harcomaase/lsp-gpt/Readme.md

 #### update: using GPT-4-turbo-preview

-While exploring GPT-4 usage as an API endpoint, OpenAI release a preview version of an enhanced GPT-4 version: GPT-4-turbo.
-Switching to this version unfortunately slightly changes the response behaviour a bit: Responses are now markdown-formatted, meaning the JSON payload is wrapped in a markdown code block, and GPT-4-turbo even adds explanation text.
+While exploring GPT-4 usage as an API endpoint, OpenAI released a preview version of an enhanced GPT-4 version: GPT-4-turbo.
+Switching to this version unfortunately slightly changes the response behaviour a bit: Responses are now markdown-formatted, meaning the JSON payload is wrapped in a Markdown code block, and GPT-4-turbo even adds explanation text.

-While adapting the initial prompt solved the issue of added explanations, it was not possible to have GPT-4-turbo not wrap its responses in a markdown code block.
+While adapting the initial prompt solved the issue of added explanations in most cases, it was not possible to have GPT-4-turbo not wrap its responses in a Markdown code block.
-As first workaround, the language server will now trim markdown markup elements for code blocks.
+As first workaround, the language server will now use the JSON response within the Markdown markup elements for code blocks and possible explanations.

 ### language server